naninovel/docs/docs/guide/novel-scripts.md

 rewind 12
 ```

-— will start playing current script from the 12th line.
-You rewind forward and backward in the same way.
+— will start playing current script from the 12th line; you can rewind forward and backward in the same way.
 To open the console while game is running, make sure the console is enabled in the engine configuration and press `~` key.

 In case you need to constantly move forward-backward for a few lines (e.g. to test an animation or visual effect), consider using debug window.
 Type `debug` in the development console and press `Enter` to show the window.